Council and Leadership Team

 In support of the Principal and Executive Team, the School Council provides strategic direction for the future of Perth College, and prides itself on being functional, cohesive and passionate about advancing Perth College as a leading school for girls.

-Vikki manages a team of health and safety professionals at Chevron Australia, and has held several positions in information technology in Perth and overseas.
-She holds a Masters in Business Administration with Distinction and a Bachelor of Commerce, and is currently completing a Masters in Occupational Health and Safety.
-Vikki is a member of the Oil and Gas Women’s Network.
-An Old Girl of Perth College, Vikki served as the Student Representative Council President in her final year.
+Vikki is a Leader in the Health, Safety and Environment function at Chevron Australia.
+Prior to this, she held leadership and specialist positions in information technology in Perth and London.
+She holds a Master’s in Business Administration with Distinction, a Bachelor of Commerce, and a Masters in Occupational Health and Safety.
+Vikki is an Old Girl of Perth College and served as the Student Representative Council President in her final year.
 She joined the Perth College Council in 2013, representing Provincial Council.
-Vikki sits on the Risk Review Committee.
+Vikki was Vice Chair of the Council from 2016 until June 2022, when she stepped into the role vacated by journalist, broadcaster and academic Andrea Burns.

 Al is a Western Australian business leader who has built and grown one of Australia’s most successful communications agencies – 303MullenLowe – and is now at the helm of hospitality and brewing group Triple-1-Three.
 He is President of West Australian Music (WAM) and holds a number of other board and strategic advisory positions across a range of industries.